-How to Apply the Party Data Model to Access Contacts Databases
+How to Apply the Party Data Model to an Access Contacts Databases

-If you haven’t given the process of data modelling any consideration, then Data modelling in Practice might be worth a read before reading this article.
+If you haven't given the process of data modelling any consideration, then Data Modelling in Practice might be worth a read before following this article.

 Preface